sonicaloha/sonicaloha_ml/README.md

     Error setting controls: Permission denied
     VIDIOC_S_EXT_CTRLS: failed: Permission denied
     ```
-   - You can also add the following to your .bashrc so that the cameras-autofocus command runs automatically each time.
+   - You can add the following to your `.bashrc`, which allows you to conveniently run `cameras-autofocus` from the command line.
    ```bash
    # Define the cameras-autofocus function to disable autofocus
    cameras-autofocus() {